 Volunteers roles are listed on this page.
 The list starts with ‘Front of House Assistant’.

 All volunteer roles must actively support the museum’s mission in the interpretation and care of Egyptian Archaeological material and related documentation for the education and entertainment of the public.
-They will do this by actively practising the three core roles of the museum in any role they undertake: Preservation of the collection; Education and Widening participation.
+They will do this by actively practicing the three core roles of the museum in any role they undertake: Preservation of the collection; Education and Widening participation.